serverlesspolska/serverless-hexagonal-template/README.md

 ### Deployment credentials

-#### Important Information Regarding profile Usage
-Changes to AWS CLI `profile` configuration
+#### Changes to AWS CLI `profile` configuration
-In the previous version of our template, the AWS CLI `profile` was specified in the Serverless Framework configuration file (`config/deployment.yml`) and utilized during the deployment process.
+In the previous version of this template, the AWS CLI `profile` was specified in the Serverless Framework configuration file (`config/deployment.yml`) and utilized during the deployment process.
 This approach has been phased out due to complications it introduced in CI/CD configurations.

 The template now adheres to the standard AWS and Serverless Framework credentials resolution method as outlined in the [AWS documentation](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html).